-(10) Model line of motor vehicles.-The term "model line of motor vehicles" means a group of motor vehicles having the same platform or model name.
+(10) MODEL LINE OF MOTOR VEHICLES.-The term "model line of motor vehicles" means a group of motor vehicles having the same platform or model name.

-- (11) NET COST.-The term "net cost" means total cost minus sales promotion, marketing, and after-sales service costs, royalties, shipping and packing costs, and nonallowable interest costs that are included in the total cost. - (12) Nonallowable interest costs.-The term "nonallowable interest costs" means interest costs incurred by a producer that exceed 700 basis points above the applicable official interest rate for comparable maturities of the country in which the producer is located. - (13) Nonoriginating good or "nonoriginating material" means a good or material, as the case may be, that does not qualify as originating under this section. - (14) PACKING MATERIALS AND CONTAINERS FOR SHIPMENT.- The term "packing materials and containers for shipment" means goods used to protect another good during its transportation and does not include the packaging materials and containers in which the other good is packaged for retail sale. - (15) Preferential tariff treatment.-The term "preferential tariff treatment" means the customs duty rate, and the treatment under article 2.10.4 of the Agreement, that are applicable to an originating good pursuant to the Agreement. - (16) PRODUCER.-The term "producer" means a person who engages in the production of a good in the territory of Colombia or the United States. - (17) PRODUCTION.-The term "production" means growing, mining, harvesting, fishing, raising, trapping, hunting, manufacturing, processing, assembling, or disassembling a good. - (18) REASONABLY ALLOCATE.-The term "reasonably allocate" means to apportion in a manner that would be appropriate under generally accepted accounting principles. - (19) RECOVERED GOODS.-The term "recovered goods" means materials in the form of individual parts that are the result of-
+(11) NET COST.-The term "net cost" means total cost minus sales promotion, marketing, and after-sales service costs, royalties, shipping and packing costs, and nonallowable interest costs that are included in the total cost.

+(12) Nonallowable interest costs.-The term "nonallowable interest costs" means interest costs incurred by a producer that exceed 700 basis points above the applicable official interest rate for comparable maturities of the country in which the producer is located.

+(13) Nonoriginating good or nonoriginating mate-RIAL.-The term "nonoriginating good" or "nonoriginating material" means a good or material, as the case may be, that does not qualify as originating under this section.

+(14) Packing materials and containers for shipment.- The term "packing materials and containers for shipment" means goods used to protect another good during its transportation and does not include the packaging materials and containers in which the other good is packaged for retail sale.

+(15) PREFERENTIAL TARIFF TREATMENT.-The term "preferential tariff treatment" means the customs duty rate, and the treatment under article 3.10.4 of the Agreement, that are applicable to an originating good pursuant to the Agreement.

+(16) PRODUCER.-The term "producer" means a person who engages in the production of a good in the territory of Panama or the United States.

+(17) PRODUCTION.-The term "production" means growing, mining, harvesting, fishing, raising, trapping, hunting, manufacturing, processing, assembling, or disassembling a good.

+(18) REASONABLY ALLOCATE.-The term "reasonably allocate" means to apportion in a manner that would be appropriate under generally accepted accounting principles.

+(19) Recovered goods.-The term "recovered goods" means materials in the form of individual parts that are the result of-

-- (A) the disassembly of used goods into individual parts; and - (B) the cleaning, inspecting, testing, or other processing that is necessary for improvement to sound working condition of such individual parts. - (20) REMANUFACTURED GOOD.-The term "remanufactured good" means an industrial good assembled in the territory of Colombia or the United States, or both, that is classified under chapter 84, 85, 87, or 90 or heading 9402, other than a good classified under heading 8418 or 8516, and that-
+(A) the disassembly of used goods into individual parts;

+(B) the cleaning, inspecting, testing, or other processing that is necessary for improvement to sound working condition of such individual parts.

+(20) REMANUFACTURED GOOD.-The term "remanufactured good" means a good that is classified under chapter 84, 85, 87, or 90, or heading 9402, other than a good classified under heading 8418 or 8516, and thatwarranty similar to such a good that is new.